Hoshiiku/City-s-Rebuild/README.md

 Bugfixes:

-Fixed a bug that, when falling down and quickly moving to another level, if the girl's text was activated then, there wasn't anyway to close the dialog.
+Fixed a bug that, when falling down and quickly moving to another level, if the girl's text was activated there wasn't anyway to close the dialog.